litements/site/docs/queue.md

 ## Architecture

 SQLite does not have row-level locks, so we can't use the pattern like `SELECT ...
 FOR UPDATE SKIP LOCKED`.
-The current `litequeue` implementation locks a message first and returns it.
-Then the application is responsible of setting it as done.
-The problem with this approach is that the application could crash while processing the message/task, so it would stay locked forever.
+The current `litequeue` implementation marks a message as locked first and then returns it.
+The application is responsible of setting it as done.
+The problem with this approach is that the application could crash while processing the message/task, so it would stay marked locked forever.
 The messages table has an `in_time` and `lock_time` columns (both are Unix epochs).
 To counter the lock + crash problem, some logic could be implemented like:

 ```
 time_locked = in_time - lock_time

 if time_locked > threshhold:
-	delete/edit/modify task
+	delete/modify/add_again ( message )
 ```

 With that pattern you can check all the tasks that have been locked for more than `X` seconds and do whatever you need with them.